ivodolenc/sveltekit-statiko/README.md

   ✔ done

 > Using plugin sveltekit-statiko
-  ─ robots.txt created in the "build" directory
-  ─ sitemap.xml created in the "build" directory
-  ─ manifest.json created in the "build" directory
-  ─ all html files from the "build" directory are minified ✔ done
+  ─ icons are created in the "build/favicons" directory ─ site.webmanifest is created in the "build" directory ─ sitemap.xml file is created in the "build" directory ─ robots.txt file is created in the "build" directory ─ all html files from the "build" directory are minified ✔ all done in 16ms
 ```

 To disable the option, set it to `false`.